understanding-search/maze-dataset/docs/paper/paper.md

 # create a dataset
 dataset: MazeDataset = MazeDataset.from_config(
   cfg, # pass the config
-  ..., # other options such as whether to load from disk,
+  ..., # other options for disk loading, parallelization, etc.
-       # generate in parallel, etc.
 )
 ```